 2. Stylus method

-After amplification, filtering, and calculation, the surface roughness value is indicated by the display instrument, and the measured profile curve can also be recorded by a recorder.
+The upward and downward displacement of the diamond stylus is converted into an electrical signal by an electrical length sensor.
+After amplification, filtering, and calculation, the surface roughness value is displayed on an instrument and the measured profile curve can also be recorded by a recorder.

-Both tools have electronic calculation circuits or computers that automatically calculate contour arithmetic mean deviation Ra, microscopic unevenness ten-point height Rz, maximum contour height Ry and various other evaluation parameters.
+Both types of tools have electronic calculation circuits or computers that automatically calculate the contour arithmetic mean deviation (Ra), ten-point height of microscopic unevenness (Rz), maximum contour height (Ry), and other evaluation parameters.